Festejo: Revival

 In 1971, the "Black Art Festival" of Cañete began, which for the first time included a contest where the best dancer is elected "Miss Festejo".
 Between 1975 and 1977, a composition contest for Festejo and similar genres was included.

-It is in this decade that a new style of Festejo is popularized for women that some musicians call "valentina style", for which they dress in colorful skirts and bras.
+In the same decade, a new style of Festejo is popularized for women that some musicians call "valentina style", for which they dress in colorful skirts and bras.